nobleach/evented-queue/README.md

 When an item is enqueued, a "itemenqueued" event is emitted.
 Any listners are informed and can fire an event as a result.
 The same is true for dequeueing of items.
 An "itemdequeued" event is fired. (although I don't see this being used as much).
 A "queueemptied" event can alert listeners when the queue has no more items.

+##Installation

+You can install EventedQueue via npm:

+    npm install EventedQueue

+Add it to your project by including it:

+    var EventedQueue = require('../evented-queue.js');

 ##Adding items to an EventedQueue

 Right now, the EventedQueue system is extremely simple.
 Just add the script to your page and instantiate an instance of EventedQueue: